 It’s a long-held belief among conventional dentistry that you can’t regrow tooth enamel or heal cavities.
 But studies done by holistic dental care providers prove otherwise.

-When combined with a diet rich in the fat-soluble vitamins A, D, and K-2 and devoid of mineral-stealing anti-nutrients, a homemade toothpaste recipe like this one can transform your dental health.
+When combined with a diet rich in the fat-soluble vitamins A, D, and K-2 and devoid of mineral-stealing anti-nutrients, a homemade toothpaste recipe like this one can transform your dental health, one of the main reason why I decided to do this was because in my family most of us have had to get braces at least once, and for me it is really important to take care of put dental health.

 Why a homemade toothpaste recipe?